codeskyblue/gobuild/README.md

 Go build + pacakge + distributions

-There are a lot of golang open souce project, but few website offers golang binary download.
+There are a lot of golang open souce project, sometime we want to share code, sometimes we want to share binary file to friends.
+But few website offers golang binary shares.
 So I created one.

 ### How to use
-	wget gobuild.io/github.com/shxsun/fswatch/v1.0/linux/amd64 -O fswatch.zip
+	-still developing wget gobuild.io/github.com/shxsun/fswatch/v1.0/linux/amd64 -O fswatch.zip-

 ### For developers
 #### Prepare dependencies